Sukihana: Personal life

+The rapper’s alias "Sukihana" comes from the Suki Hana Japan chain of restaurants.
+This is one of the chain’s many locations.

 Henderson's stage name "Sukihana" is an allusion to an Asian restaurant in the Christiana Mall, as someone joked she "tasted like Sukihana".
-She has two sons and one daughter, who reside with Henderson's grandmother Cynthia in Atlanta.
+She has 4 kids.

 Feud with Cupcakke

 In 2020, rapper Cupcakke released a diss track entitled "How to Rob (Remix)", dissing many artists, including Henderson.
 Henderson released her own diss track titled "Rob Who?"
 Cupcakke released another diss titled "The Gag Is", and Henderson released her final diss titled "Cupcakke Bummy".

 YK Osiris controversy

 In the summer of 2023, rapper YK Osiris stirred controversy online after a clip leaked of him attempting to "playfully" grab Henderson by the neck and mouth and forcefully kiss her, during the taping of a The Crew League basketball game (provided by Revolt, a digital cable network founded by Sean "Diddy" Combs).
 At the time, Henderson was seated between two other male friends as YK Osiris stood behind her.

 Initially, Henderson appeared to be laughing as he held her face, but quickly was pushing him off of her and saying to "stop".
 After he received backlash for what users assumed was attempted sexual assault, Osiris apologized to Henderson (who later forgave him) and his fans.